bwhite9327/Replicator-dual/README.md

-#Manifest
+# Manifest
 This repository is to provide the community with the appropiate settings to use a Replicator 3D machine with Slic3r.
 It will contain all the configuration needed regaring the printer settings, and the filament settings.
 This is my personal setup for a Monoprice Dual machine working in San José, Costa Rica with the filament bought from www.CrCibernetica.com

+---

-##Printer settings
+## Printer settings
 This section will list the general settings of the machine and also the Start G-Code and End G-Code
-###Replicator dual Settings
+### Replicator dual Settings
 Nozzle diameter: 0.4

 Platform size:
-  - x: 225
+  * x: 225
-  - y: 145
+  * y: 145
-  - z: 150
+  * z: 150

 Start_position:
-  - x: -112
+  * x: -112
-  - y: -73
+  * y: -73
-  - z: 0
+  * z: 0

 Printer size:
-  - x: 449
+  * x: 449
-  - y: 291
+  * y: 291
-  - z: 150
+  * z: 150

 Feedrate:
-  - x: 12450
+  * x: 12450
-  - y: 12450
+  * y: 12450
-  - z: 1170
+  * z: 1170
-  - A: 1600
+  * A: 1600
-  - B: 1600
+  * B: 1600

 Steps per mm:
-  - x: 94.139704
+  * x: 94.139704
-  - y: 94.139704
+  * y: 94.139704
-  - z: 400
+  * z: 400
-  - A: -96.275
+  * A: -96.275
-  - B: -96.275
+  * B: -96.275

-###Material settings
+### Material settings
-####PLA

-Feed diameter: 1.77
-Max fill speed: 90
-Max flow rate: 4.0
-Restart rate: 25
-Retract distance: 1.3
-Retract rate: 25
-Temperature: 230

-####ABS
+#### PLA

 Feed diameter: 1.77
 Max fill speed: 90